HashtagHaschka/Copula-based-endogeneity-corrections/README.md

 - kde is the integral of a density estimator used in Park & Gupta (2012) and Haschka (2022)
 - ecdf is the empirical cumulative distribution function (ecdf) with replaced boundary proposed by Becker et al. (2022)
 - resc.ecdf is a rescaled ecdf proposed by Qian et al. (2024)
-- adj.ecdf is an adjusted ecdf proposed by Liengaard (2024)
+- adj.ecdf is an adjusted ecdf proposed by Liengaard et al. (2024)

 The required arguments should be specified as follows:
 - formula should be depvar ~ endog_var1 + endog_var2 + ... | exog_var1 + exog_var2 + ...